robertocerinaprojects/PoSSUM/README.md

 <div style="width: 500px; margin: 0 auto; text-align: center;">
   <p><b>Figure 5):</b> Expected distribution of Popular Vote share by party.
-The legends present the likelihood of various scenarios.
+The legend present the likelihood of various scenarios.
 The expected share is highlighted on the x-axis.</p>
 </div>
 <p align="center">
   <kbd>